|Stressor - Encroachment|

 Historical surveys indicate a loss of 35% (121,000 acres) of Vermont’s wetlands through encroachment and conversion prior to the 1980s.
 Wetland encroachments continue at reduced rate and with minimized impacts through the regulation of wetlands based on their function and value.
 Wetland and buffer zone encroachment continues at a more accelerated pace in communities that have existing infrastructure located in or adjacent to wetlands.
 These encroachments affect not only the physical, chemical and biological integrety of the wetland resource but can also have determintal impacts on associated surface waters such as streams, rivers, lakes and ponds.

 Based on a recent statistically-based survey, 71% of Vermont lakes (excluding Lake Champlain) exhibit moderate levels of lakeshore disturbance, and a further 11% exhibit high levels of shoreline disturbance (National Lakes Assessment ref.).
 More detailed information available from a subset of intensively studies lakes in Vermont suggeests that shoreland development in Vermont results in a signficant loss of in-lake physical habitat features such as fallen trees and branches, leaf litter and cobble substrate.
 Encroachments upon buffers and waters by homes, driveways, lawns, walls and other infrastructure comprises the majority of this documented disturbance.
 Retaining walls along lake shorelines are the frequently employed solution when erosion occurs following clearing of trees and shrubs and their replacement with lawns.
 These structures present barriers to the natural movement of animal life to and from the lake, and are part of the overall impact of developed shores on in-lake habitat.
+Additionally, homes, sea walls and other development can exacerbate flooding hazards and damages from floods when natural shoreline vegetation and in-lake physical habitat features are lost.
 Nationally, “poor shoreline condition” was found to be the most significant threat to lake biology (see EPA study).

 Global climate models predict an increase in temperature of 4°F in Vermont by the year 2100 and an increase in precipitation by as much as 30% during the winter months.
-Therefore, the degree of encroachment, the river channelization practices used to protect those encroachments, and subsequent loss of floodplain function could make Vermont particularly vulnerable to climate change-related increases in flood frequency and magnitude.
+Therefore, the degree of encroachment, the river channelization/lakeshore stabilization practices used to protect those encroachments, and subsequent loss of floodplain function in both rivers and lakes could make Vermont particularly vulnerable to climate change-related increases in flood frequency and magnitude.

 What objectives are achieved by managing Encroachment?